 Issued on September 25, 2020: The Ontario government announced additional measures and restrictions to restaurants, bars and other food and drink establishments (including nightclubs) to limit the spread of COVID-19.

 Issued on July 15, 2020: Dr Lianne Catton, Medical Officer of Health of the Porcupine Health Unit, announced the additional requirement of mandatory masks or face coverings in enclosed public spaces.
 Find more information on how it impacts your business on our mask webpage.

 Issued on July 13, 2020:The Ontario government announced nearly all businesses and public spaces will reopen in Stage 3 of the province's reopening framework with public health and workplace safety measures and restrictions in place.
-Indoor and outdoor gathering limits will also be increased.
 This comes into effect on Friday, July 17, 2020.
 For more information on what can open in Stage 3, visit Ontario's website.

 Nearly all businesses and public spaces can gradually reopen as regions enter Stage 3, with public health and workplace safety restrictions in place, while some high-risk venues and activities will remain closed until they can safely resume operations.

 The following high-risk places and activities are not yet safe to open, due to the likelihood of large crowds congregating, difficulties with physical distancing, or challenges maintaining the proper cleaning and sanitation required to prevent the spread of COVID-19:

 All other businesses and public spaces can open, subject to ensuring the appropriate health and safety measures are in place, as well as gathering limits on gathering sizes, where applicable.
 The following list may open with new additions from Stage 2 or with some limitations.
 Find more details in A Framework to Reopening our Province – Stage 3.